On subgroups in division rings of type $2$: Introduction

 \section{Introduction}

-In the theory of division rings, one of the interesting problems is the question of what groups can not occur as multiplicative groups of non-commutative division rings.
-There are some very interesting results answering to this question.
-Among them we note the famous discovery of Wedderburn in 1905 , which states that {\it if $D^*$ is a finite group, then $D$ is commutative}, where $D^*$ denotes the multiplicative group of $D$.
-Later, L. K. Hua (see, for example, in [8, p.
+In the theory of division rings, one of the problems is to determine which groups can occur as multiplicative groups of non-commutative division rings.
+There are some interesting results relating to this problem.
+Among them we note the famous discovery of Wedderburn in 1905, which states that {\it if $D^*$ is a finite group, then $D$ is commutative}, where $D^*$ denotes the multiplicative group of $D$.
+Later, L. K. Hua (see, for example, in [12, p.
 223]) proved that the multiplicative group of a non-commutative division ring cannot be solvable.
-Recently, in \cite{hai-thin2} it was shown that the group $D^*$ can not be even locally nilpotent.
-Note also Kaplansky's Theorem (see [8,(15.15), p.
-259]) which states that if the group $D^*/F^*$ is torsion, then $D$ is commutative.
-There are another results of such a kind that can be found for example, in \cite{Ak1}- \cite{Ak3}, \cite{hai-huynh}- \cite{hai-thin2},...
+Recently, in \cite{hai-thin2} it was shown that the group $D^*$ cannot even be locally nilpotent.
+Note also Kaplansky's Theorem (see [12,(15.15), p.
+259]) which states that if the group $D^*/F^*$ is torsion, then $D$ is commutative, where $F$ is the center of $D$.
+Some other results of this kind can be found for example, in \cite{Ak1}-\cite{Ak3}, \cite{hai-huynh}-\cite{hai-thin2},...

-In this paper we consider this question for division rings of type $2$.
-Recall that a division ring $D$ with the center $F$ is said to be {\em division ring of type $2$} if for every two elements $x, y\in D,$ the division subring $F(x, y)$ is a finite dimensional vector space over $F$.